Vito and Jim get closer up in Dartford.

 But Tony reneges on that particular, unwritten contract rider.
 Some echoing camerawork at Julianna’s apartment clues us in to why Tony uncharacteristically restrains himself:

-A couple of seasons back, in 4.07 “Watching Too Much Television,” we saw Tony and his cohorts put a real estate plan into action that would ostensibly rebuild part of a poor black neighborhood, but in reality was just a scam to fill their pockets.
-Their scam ultimately resulted in a young black man taking a bullet in groin.
+A couple of seasons back, in 4.07 “Watching Too Much Television,” we saw Tony and his cohorts put a real estate plan into action that would ostensibly rebuild part of a poor black neighborhood, but in reality was nothing more than a scam to fill their pockets.
+Their scam ultimately resulted in a young black man taking a bullet to the groin.
 Tony may have never learned about the man’s horrible injury, but even if he did, it is unlikely that he would have felt much regret.
 We see in the current episode, once again, that in the end it is money that speaks to Tony Soprano far louder than any concerns about protecting the integrity, security and authenticity of a neighborhood and its citizens.
 “Watching Too Much Television” made this point is an ultimately tragic fashion, with a young man’s manhood destroyed.
-But “Johnny Cakes” ultimately makes the point with humor — the final minute of the hour is one of the most purely comic sequences of the series:
+But “Johnny Cakes” ultimately makes the point with humor—the final minute of the hour is one of the most purely comic sequences of the series:

 The clip contains almost too many hilarious elements to count: Tony’s displaced anger, Patsy’s Jews/juice confusion, the squawking chicken, Patsy’s ironic punchline about the old neighborhood, Ray Charles singing “I’m Gonna Move to the Outskirts of Town” which underscores the “gentrification” theme, and then finally the song’s cackling trumpet which comes in and echoes the earlier squawk of the chicken.
 Chase makes quite a damning criticism against the corporate world in this hour, suggesting that big businesses can have as much of a lethal effect on a community as the Mafia does.
 But we don’t feel like we’ve just been preached to or waylaid by some anti-corporate diatribe, in part because Chase ushers us out of the hour with such a light and humorous scene.

 Johnnycakes Jim performs an act of true heroism when he runs into a burning house to rescue a small child.
-(Perhaps I need to point out to younger viewers that “firefighter” was the de facto American symbol of heroism in the years after 9/11 — and the fact that Jim risks his life though only a volunteer firefighter makes his act even more heroic.)
+(Perhaps I need to point out to younger viewers that “firefighter” was the de facto American symbol of heroism in the years after 9/11—and the fact that Jim risks his life though only a volunteer firefighter makes his act even more heroic.)
 AJ wants to be a hero too, and figures that getting vengeance against the man who shot his dad will make him one.
-But AJ doesn’t quite have the maturity to recognize what actually constitutes a heroic deed, and perhaps not even the competence to successfully perform such an act.
+But AJ doesn’t quite have the maturity to recognize what it is that actually constitutes a heroic deed, and perhaps not even the competence to successfully perform such an act.

 Melfi is correct when she says that AJ’s generation is growing up a in media-saturated culture.
 Much of AJ’s sense of reality comes from what he sees in the media.
 He thinks that he can learn proper knife-wielding technique from a movie playing on the TV screen at the Blockbuster store.
 And he finds inspiration in the fictional character of ‘Michael Corleone,’ who violently avenged the attack on his father in The Godfather.
 It is a with a head full of bad intentions that AJ goes to visit Corrado.